 - Store piercing instruments in a clean, covered, non-absorbent container when not in use.

 The following records must be kept on site for a minimum of 1 year and readily available in a secure location for at least two years after the procedure:

 - Accidental blood exposures

 - The full name of every client who has received an ear piercing as well as the date of the procedure, mailing address and telephone number, name of the person who performed the piercing, and details of the procedure that was carried out.

 For piercing parts of the body other than the ears, review the Body Piercing webpage.

-For more information, please contact the Environmental Health Hotline at 519-258-2146 ext.
+For more information, please contact the Environmental Health Department at 519-258-2146 ext.
 4475 to speak with a Public Health Inspector.

 Record keeping forms can be found here.